Spectacled caiman: Habitat

+Description

 The spectacled caiman is a small to medium-sized crocodilian.
 Females generally grow to no more than 1.08 to 1.4 m (the lower size typical upon the onset of sexual maturity), but can rarely grow to nearly 2 m.
 Adult males can regularly reach 1.5 to 1.8 m while large mature ones grow to 2.0 to 2.5 m, although relatively few get to the upper size.
 The maximum reported size for the species is 2.64 m.
 The body mass of most adults is between 7 and 40 kg, with males typically being considerably heavier than females.
 Some males in the Llanos have been reported to grow to up to 58 kg.

 The upperside of the species is mostly brownish-, greenish-, or yellowish-gray colored and has dark brown crossbands, with a lighter underside.
 It has a greenish iris. and wrinkled eyelids.
 It changes color seasonally – during colder weather, the black pigment within its skin cells expands, making it appear darker.

 The species has an enlarged 4th tooth, and the teeth in its lower jaw penetrate into a socket in its upper jaw.
 It has a long snout that tapers moderately, with an unexpanded tip.
 Several ridges begin in front of its eyes and travel to the tip of its snout.
 Its common name comes from a bony ridge between its eyes, which gives the appearance of a pair of spectacles.

-The spectacled caiman is the most widely distributed New World crocodilian, and is the most geographically variable species in the Americas, making it a highly adaptable species.

 Biology and behavior

 The spectacled caiman can move rapidly when threatened, but is usually immobile, resting on shores or partly in water.
 In the rainy season, males become aggressive and territorial.
+Spectacled caiman have Müller glial cells in their eyes that contribute to excellent night vision.